 An important, yet seldom discussed, topic is how do you govern agile software development teams.
 This is rather strange considering that agile teams are in fact being governed whether you choose to recognize this or not.
 If someone is keeping an eye on the budget, or the level of quality being produced, or whether you are building something of value for your stakeholders then you are being governed.
 If there are defined roles and responsibilities for team members then you’re being governed.
 If you are following common programming or database guidelines, or working towards a common technical or business roadmap, or inviting outsiders to attend your coordination meetings then you are being governed.
 The question is are you being governed well?

-The Disciplined Agile framework is one of the few places where governance strategies are baked right into the framework.
+The Disciplined Agile (DA) toolkit is one of the few places where governance strategies are baked right into the toolkit.
 In fact, we dedicated an entire chapter to governing delivery teams in our book Disciplined Agile Delivery.
 In this article we explore the following topics:

 - What is(n’t) Agile Delivery Governance?

 - Why Agile Delivery Governance?

 - How the Rest of IT Supports Delivery Governance

 Governance establishes chains of responsibility, authority and communication in support of the overall enterprise’s goals and strategy.
 It also establishes measurements, policies, standards and control mechanisms to enable people to carry out their roles and responsibilities effectively.
 You do this by balancing risk versus return on investment (ROI), setting in place effective processes and practices, defining the direction and goals for a team, and defining the roles that people play within a team.

 Agile delivery governance is the governance of agile delivery teams in a manner that reflects and supports the agile paradigm.
 We have identified the following principles for effective agile governance: